alecramsay/ushouse/docs/index.md

-# Redistricting & Congressional Elections 2012-2020: A Structural
+# Redistricting & House Elections 2012-20: A Structural Analysis
-Analysis

 REDMAP, the Republican plan to aggressively gerrymander the states where they controlled the 2011 redistricting process, is well documented.[^1]